Create an Airwallex account today

 What is a multi-currency account?

 Multi-currency accounts let you receive, send, and hold funds in multiple currencies through a single platform.
-For example, you could receive a payment in euros and convert it to US dollars without hidden FX fees.
+For example, you could receive a payment in British Pounds and use a GBP to USD converter to check the live mid-market rate before converting those funds into US dollars without hidden FX fees.

 These are the best business bank accounts for international businesses, freelancers, and others who regularly send and receive money across borders.